-The chart below shows the top eight priorities for Sunderland in descending order, along with the score for each priority:
+The chart below shows the top ten priorities for the force in descending order, along with the score for each priority*:

 Other key findings from the Safer Communities Survey include:

-96% of residents feel very or fairly safe living in their local area;
+96% of residents feel very or fairly safe living in their neighbourhood;

-91% of residents agree that the police in their local area can be relied on to sort a problem;
+91% of residents agree that the police can be relied on to sort out problems in their neighbourhood;

-84% of residents think the police in their area do a good or excellent job;
+83% of residents think the police in their neighbourhood do a good or excellent job;

-56% of residents state the number of times they see officers on foot in their area is about right;
+60% of residents state the number of times they see officers on foot in their neighbourhood is about right.